 Local Flora and Fauna

-Though the river runs seasonally in the summer time, permanent rock pools are home to small-and large-mouth yellowfish, sharptooth catfish and water monitors.
-There are a variety of birds including black eagle, olive thrush, Cape robin-chat, white pelican, fish eagle, grey heron and African black duck.
+- Though the river flows only seasonally in the summer, permanent rock pools are home to smallmouth and largemouth yellow fish, sharptooth catfish and water monitors.
+Among the variety of birds seen in the canyon are black eagle, olive thrush, Cape robin-chat, white pelican, fish eagle, grey heron and African black duck.

 San hunter-gatherers roamed the territory for centuries when the large plains animals, including elephant, rhino and giraffe, occurred there in large numbers.
-Petroglyphs (rock engravings), stone tools, hunting blinds and grave sites from prehistoric times, as well as comparatively much more recent abandoned stone ‘lammerhuisjes’ (lamb enclosures), cattle kraals and farm houses tell the story of human occupation at Canyon Nature Park from the late Halocene period between 5,100 Before Present (BP) and 2,300 BP to the twentieth century.
-In fact the oldest rock painting in Southern Africa occurs on a farm just south of Canyon Nature Park dated to between 27 000 and 23 000 B.C.
+Petroglyphs (rock engravings), stone tools, hunting blinds and grave sites from prehistoric times, as well as comparatively much more recent abandoned stone ‘lammerhuisjes’ (lamb enclosures), cattle kraals and farm houses tell the story of human occupation in the area of Canyon Nature Park from the late Holocene Epoch between 5,100 Before Present (BP) and 2,300 BP to the twentieth century.
+In fact, Southern Africa’s oldest rock painting, found on a farm just south of Canyon Nature Park, dates from between 27 000 and 23 000 B.C.
 These historical treasures are only accessible to guests in the company of guides in order to protect them.